Saturday, 22 July 2006

 My mum went to the funeral of the young son of a friend.
 He died in a car accident.
 (Word is he was pissed) He'd been a great football player, a handsome, sporty guy.
 The apple of his mother’s eye.

-“I thought they were all nuts when they said Amen,” said Mum.
+“I thought they were all nuts when they all said Amen,” said Mum.
 “Dust.
-The kid’s dust.
+Jacob’s dust.
 That’s just life.
 What kind of comfort is it giving that kind of cruel, false hope?”

 She laughed.
 “He was a good man, you father.”
 She tousled my hair.
 “He’d think they were all nuts, too.”